 Aid is termed to be gift aid or self help.
-Gift aid includes grants, scholarships, tuition assistance, and other aid, sometimes called "free money".
+Gift aid includes grants, scholarships, tuition assistance, and other aid, sometimes called "free money."
 Self-help aid includes work-study and loans that require the student to work or borrow.
-For specific information relating to medical students please refer to UNSOM's financial planning site.

 - Federal Perkins Loan

 - Private Alternative Loan